Jill Eisnaugle, Guest

 The pancreas and thyroid are both part of the body’s endocrine system.
 As a result, these two systems often work in tandem.
 One influences the other so when the thyroid is sluggish, blood sugar control becomes more difficult.
 In this case, this slowness leads to decreased sugar absorption in the stomach, which can trigger fatigue.
 These imbalances are more common in Hashimoto’s thyroiditis, an autoimmune condition.

 As you can see, hypothyroidism can affect every part of your body in some way.
-However, it’s important to remember that it effects everyone differently.
+However, it’s important to remember that it affects everyone differently.
 So what you experience may not be the same as someone else.
 Make sure to maintain regular visits with your doctor so they can monitor your laboratory results and get you on the right treatment plan.
 Doing so means you can lead a normal and healthy life.